 ComingSoon.net had a rare chance to sit down with the novelist on a brief stop through New York City mere months after his second novel “A Thousand Splendid Suns” was finding similar success on the bestseller’s list.

+ComingSoon.net: It’s an amazing experience to read “The Kite Runner” for the first time after seeing the movie, and I’ve been going back and forth between the two quite a bit.
+I spoke with David Benioff and he told me that you were greatly helpful with his screenplay adaptation.
 Khaled Hosseini: It’s really his work, his creation.
 I made myself available to him to answer questions ranging from small details to more broad cultural issues.
 So he’d email me in the middle of the night and I’d answer him in the morning, so that went really well.
 We had a really good relationship.

+CS: So you didn’t spend a lot of time hanging out in person?
 Hosseini: No, he lives in L.A., I live in San Francisco, so it was all done either by phone or email.

 CS: You’ve met him though, right?
 Hosseini: I’ve met him a couple times before.
 When he was hired, I met him.

+CS: The book came out in 2003, but it was kind of a sleeper success that just kept rolling as more people discovered it.
+At what point were the movie rights picked up?
 Hosseini: Early.
 I was actually on the book tour for the hard cover in 2003.
 Maybe in the first week of the tour I met with Bill Horberg and Rebecca Yeldham, the producers in Los Angeles, and we spent a couple hours together in a café and we just spoke.
 I heard how the book had affected them and they were almost reverential about the novel.
 They seemed really taken with it and assured me that if we went with them that they would try to preserve all the core things that made the book so appealing in the film.

+CS: How many years did you spend writing that first book?
 Hosseini: “The Kite Runner”?
 Not very long.
 I mean I wrote it in like fifteen months.
 It was a short story I wrote in 1999 and it sat around for a couple of years and then the novel was an expansion of that short story.

+CS: How much of it was taken from your own life?
 Hosseini: There are elements in it.
 Like I grew up in Kabul on a very similar socioeconomic status, went to the same school, flew kites as a kid, loved film, went to see a lot of Westerns as a kid, I was a writer as a kid.
 I was actually a writer for as long as I can remember.
 I’ve always written.
 A short story that he writes in the movie for Hassan was one I had written in 1974 I think.
 I came to the States as an immigrant.
 All of the scenes in the flea market with the Dad, that’s essentially from my life, but it’s not a memoir.
 The story line itself is fictional.

+CS: Was it hard getting the first novel published after having written so much stuff?
 Hosseini: It’s hard relatively speaking compared to what people go through to get the novel published.
 I mean I’m appreciative of the fact that mine was relatively straight-forward.
 I got turned down by like thirty agencies, but that’s part of the process, but when I found my agent Elaine Koster, she had no trouble finding a publisher, so it actually went pretty fast from there.

+CS: Since you say that you loved film, did you have any thoughts about adapting it or writing the screenplay yourself?
 Hosseini: No, because as I said I was mentally already in my second novel.
 I actually was relieved when they didn’t offer it to me.
 I didn’t ask them to write the screenplay and I was pretty ready to move on.
 I was intrigued by these other characters who eventually became the characters in “A Thousand Splendid Sons.”

+CS: It must have been a difficult adaptation since there are so many key moments, so did you have any discussions with David about what you felt must be kept?
+A lot of novelists I’ve spoken to tend to take more of a hands-off approach.
+They see the movie as a different beast and they feel better if they’re not involved.
 Hosseini: Yeah, I let David do his thing and I didn’t come in and say, “David, you may want to think about writing this this way, or this that way.”
 I did not do that.
 I said, “Look if you have questions email me,” which he did.
 But I let it come from him rather than me constantly intruding on his process and giving guidance or suggestions.
 Part of the reason was that I was mentally and emotionally already invested in my second novel and I was already thinking of those characters and that plot line.
 And that turned out to be a more intricate and complex book.
 So I was pretty much preoccupied with that.
 So I was happy to let David do his thing so I could spend my time on my other novel.